rickMcGavin/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 50: February 23, 2017
+- [x] 50 minutes Angular 2

+I spent a lot of time today playing the job hunting game, so I minimalized my time learning.
+I need to find a better approach to this job search thing though.
+Have a few tricks up my sleeve.

+I learned more Angular 2.
+Finished section on components, templates & databinding.
+Starting to make a lot more sense.
+Still eager to be able to use this easily.

+I want to get in to some sort of project for the weekend as well.
+Something different than my normal.

 ### Day 49: February 22, 2017

 - [x] 25 minutes reading Sublime Text book by Wes Bos